 ACT2 agrees to provide courses, coaching, workshops and other activities to support students develop their skills and interest in the performing arts and communication.
-The terms proposed here are in line with the standard terms normally applied to paid extra curricular courses.
+The terms proposed here are in line with the standard terms normally applied to paid extra curricular courses in most Swiss International Schools.

 Payments For School-Based Courses

-Payments by parents will be made in two installments.
-The first installment is paid before the start of the course and secures the student's place .
-The second installment is made at the start of the second semester.
+Payments by parents will be made in two equal installments.
+The first installment is paid before the start of the course and secures the student's place.
+The second installment must be paid before the 1st January 2021.

-No reduction in fees will normally be made by ACT2 in case of cancellation or non-respect of the contract, or in case of any absences, withdrawal or dismissal of the student unless due to participation in a mandatory school event.
-However students in year 13 have the option to stop courses at the end of Semester 1 and in this case will not be charged for the second installment.
+No reduction in fees will normally be made by ACT2 in the case of cancellation or non-respect of the contract, or in the case of any absences, withdrawal or dismissal of the student unless due to ill-health, relocation or participation in a mandatory school event.
+However students in year 12 and year 13 have the option to stop courses at the end of Semester 1 and in this case will not be charged for the second semester.

 Payments For Home-Based Courses

 All courses will be delivered during the school term.
 However teaching does not take place in every week of the school term and will normally be delivered only for the number of contact hours indicated for the selected course.
-Please check the calendar of teaching weeks which will be issued for each course.
+Please check the calendar of teaching weeks which will be issued for each course and will be posted on the website to view or download in the Resources section.

-Contact sessions include normal scheduled teaching sessions, an evening Showcase event in March or April, final weekend rehearsal sessions in April and May, Mock Examination sessions and supervision at the Final Examination.
+Contact sessions include normal scheduled teaching sessions, an evening Showcase event in March or April, any provate sessions, final weekend rehearsal sessions in April and May, Mock Examination sessions and supervision at the Final Examination.

 Withdrawal With Replacement